 There are so many ways you can help people living with a disability as an independent Support Worker.
-The services will largely depend on the type of disability at hand.
+The services will largely depend on what the NDIS Participant is requesting and the type of disability they live with.

-Example - When using Kynd you may choose not to offer exercise and fitness assistance, or you might choose to focus only on social assistance and meal preparation.
+Example - When using Kynd you may choose not to offer exercise and fitness assistance, or you might choose to focus only on social assistance.

 Some of the services you may offer as an independent Support Worker include:

 - Personal care, such as help with getting dressed or taking a shower